License Reciprocity and Its Benefits

 How to Get Licensed in Another State

-A reciprocity agreement doesn’t mean a licensed electrician can automatically start working in another state.
-An important first step when considering reciprocity is to check your state’s certification authority.
-Reciprocity agreements vary by state, and some don’t offer reciprocity at all.
+A reciprocity agreement doesn't mean a licensed electrician can automatically start working in another state.
+An important first step when considering reciprocity is to check your state's electrical licensing requirements.
+Reciprocity agreements vary by state, and some don't offer it at all.

 States that offer reciprocity can also have different requirements for license level (Journeyman or Master) or the number of experience hours needed.